fernet/spec/Spec.md

 - *Signing-key*, 128 bits
 - *Encryption-key*, 128 bits

+Fernet keys are URL-safe base-64 encoded to ease their management, they must be decoded and split into their component parts before use.

 ## Token Format

 A fernet *token* is the URL-safe base-64 encoding of the